Pizza Dough

 Dust flour over the dough.
 Push down between the bowl and the dough with a rubber spatula to work flour between them until you can remove the ball of dough.
 Try not to work the flour into the dough as you handle it, you want a light, liquid-y ball of dough covered in flour.

-Pour a little bit of olive oil into a metal bowl.
+Pour a little bit of oil into a metal bowl.
 Place the dough into the bowl top-side down and rotate to cover in oil, then invert in the bowl and rotate again.
 Cover with a towel and rise until doubled-ish, 60-90 minutes.

 Knock back from the bottom while trying to keep the top intact (a spatula down the sides of the bowl again, tucking the sides further under the ball works.)